isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-oil-based-primer-for-cabinets.markdown

 ### [1.
 KILZ High-Hide Premium Sealer, Latex Primer & Interior Stain Blocker](https://www.amazon.com/dp/B0002YOZZU/?tag=p-policy-20)
 KILZ High-Hide Premium is a great primer for blocking stains.
 It'll adhere to and seal the cabinet surfaces - It'll give a smooth texture and adheres well on bare wood, plaster, and drywall.

-The stain-blocking primer will cover discolorations and also suitable to change colors on old surfaces.
-It'll [prevent and kill mildew growth](https://pestpolicy.com/mildew-resistant-paints/) .
+The stain-blocking primer will cover discolorations and also suitable to change colors on old surfaces.Â  It'll [prevent and kill mildew growth](https://pestpolicy.com/mildew-resistant-paints/) .
 Suitable for high-humidity sand moisture-prone areas.
 KILZ High-Hide Premium is suitable for softwood surfaces since the primer won't deeply lift the softwood grain.
 It'll give a